Scottish A&E waiting times worst on record

 Of the 6,902 patients who waited longer than four hours, 2,079 waited over eight hours and 690 people spent more than 12 hours at A&E before being dealt with.

+However, just 61.2% of patients were seen within 4 hours in type 1 A&E departments, which are considered to be the major Emergency Departments.

+The struggling performance in England and Scotland comes despite the number of people attending A&Es falling.

-Scottish Conservative health spokesman Dr Sandesh Gulhane called the statistics a "shameful indictment" of Health Secretary Humza Yousaf's stewardship of Scotland's NHS.
+Scottish Conservative health spokesman Dr Sandesh Gulhane called the Scottish statistics a "shameful indictment" of Health Secretary Humza Yousaf's stewardship of NHS.

 "How many wake-up calls does the health secretary need before he finally devises a coherent strategy to tackle the unacceptable emergency waiting times in Scotland?" he said.